Holographic View of Mixed-State Symmetry-Protected Topological Phases in Open Quantum Systems: Abstract

 \section{Abstract}

 We establish a holographic duality between \(d\)-dimensional mixed-state symmetry-protected topological phases (mSPTs) and \((d+1)\)-dimensional subsystem symmetry-protected topological states (SSPTs).
 Specifically, we show that the reduced density matrix of the boundary layer of a \((d+1)\)-dimensional SSPT with subsystem symmetry \(\mathcal{S}\) and global symmetry \(\mathcal{G}\) corresponds to a \(d\)-dimensional mSPT with strong \(\mathcal{S}\) and weak \(\mathcal{G}\) symmetries.
 Conversely, we demonstrate that the wavefunction of an SSPT can be constructed by replicating the density matrix of the corresponding lower-dimensional mSPT.
 This mapping links the density matrix in lower dimensions to the entanglement properties of higher-dimensional wavefunctions, providing an approach for analyzing nonlinear quantities and quantum information metrics in mixed-state systems.
 Our duality offers a new perspective for studying intrinsic mSPTs that are unique to open quantum systems, without pure state analogs.
-We show that strange correlators and twisted Renyi-N correlators can diagnose these nontrivial phases and explore their connection to strange correlators in pure-state SSPTs.
+We show that strange correlators and twisted R\'enyi-$N$ correlators can diagnose these nontrivial phases and explore their connection to strange correlators in pure-state SSPTs. { Furthermore, we discuss several implications of this holographic duality, including a method for preparing intrinsic mSPT states through the duality.}